 When seeking Esterbrook pens out in the world, this is the sort that most often appears.
 It was the final development of a series of changes made to the previous “Dollar” pens the company had made in the US since about 1934, and it was a corker.
 While the higher ranked pen-makers offered more expensive pens using more exotic materials, the Esterbrook Js were vastly popular for the combination of affordability, sturdiness, and versatility.
 The washer-style clip is a lot less likely to drop off in normal use than the tabbed clips more commonly used in low-cost pens.
 The plastic is astonishingly resistant to scratches, and in most cases in patterned to conceal them.
 The points can be swapped out, meaning that a change of inclination or an error in handling didn’t necessitate a new pen or a trip to the repairman.

-At the end of 2014, a resurrection of both Esterbrook and the J Series were announced, and sales began in January 2015.
+Also, at the end of 2014, a resurrection of both Esterbrook and the J Series were announced, and sales began in January 2015.
 The pen, however, has no lineal connections to the J’s original form, being a large, cartridge-filling, acrylic-bodied item.
 I mention it here only to acknowledge its existence; if I ever have a chance to examine one, it will appear on its own page.

 Production Run: 1948 – 1960